matloff/fastBigStat/README.md

 *Informal proof of consistency*

-For convenience, assume Fixed-X regression.
+For convenience, assume Random-X regression.
 Let w(t) be our weight function.

 Note that for any nonnegative weight function w(t), the  quantity